kazagkazag/react-simple-table/README.md

 Default: `true`.
 If `false`, table will render with non semantic markup - `divs` will be use instead of all HTML table elements.

+### `bodyWrapper` (function)
+Function that returns component wrapping entire table body.
+Takes one argument - `body` which should be rendered inside your component.

 ## Examples

 ### Table with two columns and two rows, data defined as list of objects.